ABOUT THIS WORKSHOP

 ABOUT THE FACILITATOR

-Elizabeth Denevi is the Associate Director for Mid West Educational Collaborative, a non-profit agency that works with schools nationally to increase equity, promote diversity pedagogy, and implement strategic processes for growth and development.
-Previously, she served as Director of Studies & Professional Development at Latin School of Chicago.
+Elizabeth Denevi is the associate director for East Ed, a non-profit that works with schools nationally to increase equity, promote diversity pedagogy, and implement strategic processes for growth and development.
+She also serves as an adjunct professor at Lewis & Clark College in the Graduate School of Education and Counseling.
+Previously, she served as the director of studies and professional development at Latin School of Chicago.
 In this position, Elizabeth was responsible for the stewardship and integration of curriculum from pre-kindergarten through grade 12, as well as for the oversight and coordination of professional development and evaluation for all faculty.
+She also served as a co-leader of the School’s accreditation team.
+At Georgetown Day School (DC) she served as the co-director of diversity and a senior administrator for 10 years.
+Elizabeth also worked at St. Stephens and St. Agnes School (VA) to create a comprehensive professional development program.
+She has taught English and history at a number of schools including Castilleja School (CA), San Francisco University High School (CA), and Vail Mountain School (CO).
+Elizabeth has published and presented extensively on diversity and academic excellence, social justice, and equity issues.

 Life happens.
 We understand that there will be times when you cannot attend a workshop that you have registered and paid for.
 We strive to be as helpful and flexible as possible when things out of your control happen.
 Please visit our FAQ page for detailed information about our cancellation policy and answers to frequently asked questions about enrollment and membership.